 - We care for and support each other as a team so that we can provide excellent and compassionate care to you and your family

 - We care for patients of all ages

-- We are hospital-based and the only hospice with admitting privileges to Augusta Health.
+- We are hospital-based with admitting privileges to Augusta Health.
 When a patient needs to be hospitalized for respite or acute needs, they are able to be admitted to their local hospital and are able to receive a continuum of care

 - We are in a position to coordinate services with our Augusta Health colleagues.
 Our team collaboration includes services provided by Care Home Medical and Augusta Health Prescription Services.
 Together with hospice, they assist in providing all of your hospice related equipment and prescription needs with delivery service to your home.

 - We have a hospice house ( the Shenandoah House ) which is a 4 bedroom home for patients who are having acute symptoms that can’t be managed at home or for patients whose caregiver needs a respite break.
 The Shenandoah House is located on campus at Augusta Health.

 - We have a robust volunteer program with many complementary patient services available upon request (pet visitation, hairdressers, musical support, massage therapists, Reiki and healing touch and volunteers willing to sit vigil when end of life draws near)

 - We partner with National Hospice & Palliative Care Organization (NHPCO) and the VA to offer a We Honor Veterans (WHV) program in an effort to recognize those patients that have served our country and respond appropriately to any unique needs they have at the end-of-life.
 We are currently a level three partner with this program.

 - We offer bereavement services to families for 13 months following the death of the patient.
 Services include mailings, phone calls, support groups and visits as needed for grief support.